202C-Pilot/202C-Master-Course/forums-writing-activities.md

 ## Writing Workshop 6

 * Friday, Project Reflection.
-Respond to the prompts for reflecting on your IRG.
+Respond to the prompts for reflecting on your Internet Resource Guide.
 * Sunday, Project Due.

 Prompts for Reflection